nasa/cumulus/docs/deployment/postgres-database-deployment.md

 ### Next Steps

 The database cluster has been created/updated!
-From here you can continue to add additional user accounts, databases and other database configuration.
+From here you can continue to add additional user accounts, databases, and other database configuration.